archiep123/Valuation-Metric-Ranker/README.md

 In score_for_price_to_fcf(), the following logic is applied when handling P/FCF values with a non-positive FCF:

 If the P/FCF is negative or undefined, the FCF must be non-positive because the numerator can be assumed to be positive.
-For the same reason as when scoring the P/E, each non-positive FCF is treated as a very low positive FCF, making the P/FCF a very high value because P is non-extremised and greater than zero.
+For the same reason as when scoring the P/E, each non-positive FCF is treated as a very low positive FCF, making the P/FCF a very high value.
 Therefore, when FCF is non-positive, the P/FCF is treated as a very high value and receives the minimum score.

 **Discrepancy between P/FCF, P/E and P/EG**